John and Mary at Holyrood

 Finally, he accepted the call and went on to become one of the most powerful preachers the Scottish Reformation ever saw.
 Knox was to Scotland what Luther was to Germany and the Reformation at large.
 He was fearless and unflinching in the execution of his calling and was able to stand without trepidation before rulers and people alike.

-The theses of Mary’s argument was simple; by leading the people to embrace a religion contrary to that of their Queen, Knox was leading the people to disobey their rulers and that was tantamount to treason.
-In addition to that because God required the people to obey their rulers Knox was also leading people to disobey God which was the worst kind of sin.
-Therefore Knox was not only seditious but sinful as well.
+The theses of Mary’s argument was simple; by leading the people to embrace a religion contrary to that of their Queen, John was leading the people to disobey their rulers and that was tantamount to treason.
+In addition to that because God required the people to obey their rulers John was also leading people to disobey God which was the worst kind of sin.
+Therefore John Knox was not only seditious but sinful as well.

 Mary was clearly not happy and fumed that while Knox interpreted the Scriptures in one way the Roman Catholic teachers interpreted the Scriptures in a completely different way.
 “Whom shall I believe?” she demanded according to the historian Wylie “ and who shall be the judge?”

 John then pointed to the supremacy of the word of God, the office of the Holy Spirit as the divine illuminator of that Word and the ability of Scripture to interpret itself independent of the interpretations imposed on it by Pope or Prince.
 History has it that Mary burst into tears out of sheer frustration, John Knox was apparently and unsurprisingly unmoved at the outburst and continued to press his point home.

 The three most dramatic turning points of the Reformation were Luther before Charles V at Worms, Calvin before the Libertines of Geneva in the Cathedral of St Pierre and Knox before Queen Mary in Holyrood Palace.
 Knox’s confrontation with Mary at Holyrood was really one of the keynotes of the Reformation highlighting freedom of conscience from the dictates of the church and the state.